supertime1/Stanford-Algorithm-Course/Course_1/README.md

     where a = number of recursive calls, b = input size shrinkage factor, d = exponent in running time of "combine step"

   ![Notebook](https://github.com/supertime1/Stanford-Algorithm-Course/blob/master/Images/Master%20Method.png?raw=true)

+    where a can be interpretated as "rate of subproblem proliferation", and b^d can be interpretated as "rate of work shrinkage"